rsa17826/vex-plus-plus/readme.md

 ### Settings

+- **pathColor**: the color of the path created in the level editor by the path block.
 - **editorBarBlockSize**: the size of the block picker in pixels. changing this makes the blocks in the block picker and the block picker height equally larger or smaller
 - **autosaveInterval**: how long in seconds between autosaves.
 0 is disabled
 - **saveOnExit**: saves the level when opening the menu - make work on game close and on enter inner level